bob-erdman/developer-dot/item-classification/index.md

             </div>
             <div class="col-md-7 col-md-offset-5 padding-top">
                 <ul class="pipe">
-                    <li><a target="_blank" href="/api-reference/myLodgeAPI/overview-onboarding/">Get started!</a></li>
+                    <li><a target="_blank" href="/api-reference/item-classification/v2/">Get started!</a></li>
                 </ul>
             </div>
             <div class="col-md-7 col-md-offset-5 padding-top">
                 <p class="text-left">
-                  Are you ready to dive in?
-Do you want a more comprehensive overview of this powerful API?
+                  Are you ready to get started?
+Are you looking for a more in-depth look at the API's endpoints and capabilities?
 Read over the easy-to-follow documentation!
                 </p>
             </div>
         </div>